 To help protect your organization from such attacks, follow these steps:

-1.Add Layered Email Security- The attacker’s main objective is to be able to get into your system and steal sensitive data.
-Hackers gain access by sending fraudulent emails with the hope that you click on a hyperlink or attachment, on which contains a malware that can get ahold of important information, or render the device unusable, unless a ransom is paid.
-Having an added layer of security, that can detect and block such dangerous emails coming in would help prevent unwanted clicks.
+- Add Layered Email Security- The attacker’s main objective is to be able to get into your system and steal sensitive data.
+Hackers gain access by sending fraudulent emails with the hope that you click on a hyperlink or attachment, which contains malware that can get ahold of important information, or render the device unusable unless a ransom is paid.
+Having an added layer of email security, that can detect and block such dangerous emails coming in would help prevent unwanted clicks.

-3. Security Awareness Training for Employees- Training users to identify and report suspicious emails immediately will help prevent a catastrophe.
+- Security Awareness Training for Employees- Training users to identify and report suspicious emails immediately will help prevent a catastrophe.
 Phishing simulations- fake email attacks launched by your security team is a good way to identify users most vulnerable to attack.
 Once you identify those users, you can reduce their risk through training, Tighter security controls, and Monitoring more closely for signs of account compromise.